f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab0.rst

    -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the Windows 10 Desktop and confirm that access is being logged even though we are visiting a secure website.
 You should see log entries of the sites and URLs visited, similar to the example below:

       |proxy-access-log|

+-  Visit a financial institution (ex. \https://www.chase.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
+Entrust, Inc.).
+If the traffic was intercepted the connection/certificate would have been verified by f5labs.com.
+Because we are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.

+-  Confirm that the explicit proxy service is not seeing the bypassed (encrypted) traffic.

 .. |ff-padlock| image:: ../images/ff-padlock.png